buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcEngine.md

 # IfcEngine

-An engine is a device that converts fuel into mechanical energy through combustion.
+An engine is a device that converts fuel into mechanical energy through combustion.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >